+2015 2014

-2014 US\$ '000 2013 US\$ '000 Loans and advances Commercial loans 8,412 8,828
+US\$ '000 US\$ '000

+Sovereign and commercial loans 72,565 -

 Reclassification of financial assets

 In October 2008, the IASB issued amendments to IAS 39 "Financial Instruments: Recognition and Measurement" and IFRS 7 "Financial Instruments: Disclosures" titled "Reclassification of Financial Assets".
 The amendments to IAS 39 permit reclassification of financial assets from the "trading investment" category to "loans and advances" category in certain circumstances.